open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

 - [Debugging](https://github.com/dotnet/runtime/blob/main/docs/workflow/debugging/coreclr/debugging.md)

-  Example showing how you can debug if the profiler is attached properly:
+  The following example shows how you can debug if the profiler is attached:

   ```bash
   ~/repos/opentelemetry-dotnet-instrumentation$ source dev/envvars.sh